TaricsArpi/elixir-starting-guide/README.md

 !["elixir-v"](/images/installation/elixir-v.png)

 ## Activating Elixir and Erlang versions
+Unlike `nvm`, `asdf` makes it seamless to use project local versions.
+With `nvm` you create a `.nvmrc` file and whenever you enter the project root directory you need to run `nvm use` to switch to the proper node versio.
+With `asdf` you can set project local and system-wide global versions.
+(More on that later.)
 - At this point we still need to set the versions we want to use.
 - When we wanted to set the global Node version with **nvm** we aliased the desired version as *default* or used the `nvm use <version>` command.
 On project level we used an `.nvmrc` file and defined the desired version there.